Feuerwerk/kryococoa/README.md

 Handling Packages
 --------------------------------
-Since objective-c doesn't know the concept of namespaces or packages it is now nessesary
+Since objective-c doesn't know the concept of namespaces or packages it is now nessesary to provide KryoCocoa with this information.
+All you have to do is extending your class with the SerializationAnnotation protocol and providing the method *serializingAlias* which must return the full qualified java class name (including the packages).
+This means that it is not important that the name of the
+Objective-C class is the same as on Java side as long as you provide the java classname with *serializingAlias*.

 *SampleBean.java*